mingyuan-xia/PATDroid/README.md

     compile group: 'mxia.me', name: 'patdroid', version: '1.0.0' }
 ```
+The `master` branch is the nightly dev branch, which could diverge greatly from the maven artifacts.

 ## Packages
 Here is a one-sentence description for each package.
-Find the detailed usage tutorials on our wiki by clicking on the package name.
+Find the detailed usage tutorials on our wiki by clicking on the package name to redirect to their wiki pages.
 Most public APIs are Java-doced.
 PATDroid requires Java6+.
 It goes well with Oracle/OpenJDK 1.6, 1.7, Dalvik (Yes, you can run it on a smartphone).
-We provide gradle, Intellij IDEA and Eclipse support for the project.
-Gradle is default.
+Gradle (wrapper) is the default build system.
+You can import the project to IntelliJ IDEA (File->Import from Gradle Project) and Eclipse (similar).

 * [`patdroid.core`](https://github.com/mingyuan-xia/PATDroid/wiki/package:-core): provide abstractions for methods, classes, fields, and primitive Java type values
 * [`patdroid.permission`](https://github.com/mingyuan-xia/PATDroid/wiki/package:-permission): specify what Android permissions are needed for every Android APIs